leventYanik46/clp-testing/src/pages/terms.md

 #### Cookies

 Our website uses cookies for easier navigation and to remember user preferences (for example, remembering what you entered in a form so you don’t have to re-enter it).
 Cookies do **not** generate or read personal data from your computer or any device used to access our site.
-For more information on cookies, please visit [cookiecentral.com/faq/](https://cookiecentral.com/faq/) or [this resource](https://www.glideagency.com/blog/2018/04/10/all-you-need-to-know-about-the-google-analytics-cookie/).

 ---